 The Bachelor’s–Accelerated Master’s (BAM) degree program options offer currently enrolled CU Boulder undergraduate students the opportunity to receive a bachelor’s and master’s degree in a shorter period of time.
-Students receive the bachelor’s degree first, but begin taking graduate coursework as undergraduates (typically in their senior year).
+Students receive the bachelor’s degree first, but begin taking graduate coursework as undergraduates (typically in their junior year).
 Because some courses are allowed to double count for both the bachelor’s and the master’s degrees, students receive a master’s degree in less time and at a lower cost than if they were to enroll in a stand-alone master’s degree program after completion of their baccalaureate degree.
 In addition, staying at CU Boulder to pursue a bachelor’s–accelerated master’s program enables students to continue working with their established faculty mentors.

 In order to gain admission to the BAM program named above, a student must meet the following criteria: